Cavaliers–Warriors rivalry: Recent years

-The Warriors returned to the Finals in 2022.
-Iguodala returned back to Golden State after two years with the Memphis Grizzlies and Miami Heat.
+In the 2022 NBA All-Star Game, Stephen Curry, Andrew Wiggins and Draymond Green were selected to represent the Warriors.
+When Curry was announced, he was booed by all the fans in the arena, but Curry responded by dropping 50 points and winning All-Star Game MVP.
+Four months later, the Warriors returned to the Finals.
+Iguodala returned to Golden State after spending two years with the Heat.
 Curry and Thompson returned after missing much of the prior two seasons due to injuries.
-The Warriors defeated the Boston Celtics (in a rematch of the 1964 Finals) in six games to win their fourth title in eight years and seventh overall.
+The Warriors defeated the Boston Celtics (in a rematch of the 1964 Finals) in six games to win their 4th title in eight years and 7th overall.

-The teams have played nine games since James' departure, with the Warriors holding a perfect 9–0 record.
+The teams have played twelve games since James' departure, with the Warriors holding a 9–4 record.

-Players of note

-Since the 2014–15 NBA season, LeBron James and Stephen Curry have been viewed as the faces of the Cavaliers and Warriors, respectively.
-Coincidentally, they were born in the same hospital in Akron, Ohio.
-On the Cavaliers, Kevin Love, J. R. Smith, and Tristan Thompson are the only other players to have appeared in all four NBA Finals matchups.
-Andre Iguodala, Draymond Green, Klay Thompson, and Shaun Livingston are likewise the only other Warriors to have made all four NBA Finals matchups with the team.

-Anderson Varejão has the distinction of having played for both the Cavaliers and the Warriors, sitting courtside due to injury in the 2015 NBA Finals with Cleveland and playing in the 2016 NBA Finals with Golden State.